 Judges have barred one parent from saying bad things about the other parent, whether the bad things are simple badmouthing or ideological teachings; one parent, for example, was ordered to “make sure that there is nothing in the religious upbringing or teaching that the minor child is exposed to that can be considered homophobic,” because the other parent was homosexual.
 Some courts have barred one parent from teaching religious views that contradict those taught by the other.

-Orders in child custody cases and First Amendment speech rights
+Orders about speech implicate First Amendment speech rights

 These orders implicate the free speech clause of the First Amendment.
 This is clearest when the order is an injunction forbidding or compelling certain statements.